14 Common Cash Flow Problems Small Business & Contractors Face

 Rapid expansion often requires significant upfront investments in inventory, equipment, and staff before the corresponding revenue materializes.
 QuickBooks reports nearly half of small businesses experience cash flow problems, with many stemming from growth-related challenges.

-How to solve this problem: Create detailed cash flow projections before pursuing major growth opportunities.
+How to solve this problem: Dealing with these cash flow problems comes down to creating detailed cash flow projections before pursuing major growth opportunities.
 Secure adequate financing before expansion rather than hoping revenue will cover costs.
 Scale gradually to ensure each growth phase is sustainable before moving to the next level.

 Tip: To stay ahead, contractors should check out our cash flow management tips for contractors.